LittleDTLe/VapeProductQuiz/ReadMe.md

 - **Self-Registration Logic:** The plugin automatically detects and stores the URL of the page where the shortcode `[vapevida_quiz]` is placed when the page is first visited.
 - **Instant Access:** The button in the Admin Settings links directly to this detected URL, ensuring the preview link is always accurate, even if the page slug changes.

+#### Dashboard Widget (Weekly Stats)

+- **Location:** The widget is available on the main WordPress Dashboard screen, providing an at-a-glance summary of the quiz's performance.
+- **Key Metrics:** Displays crucial Key Performance Indicators (KPIs) for the current week, including Searches, Revenue, and CVR.
+- **Comparison:** Includes a percentage change calculation for all metrics compared to the previous week, allowing for easy performance tracking.
+- **Top Performer:** Highlights the "Top Flavor Type" by searches for the current week.

 ---